 You do not need formal qualifications to work as a Sound Technician.
 However, a VET qualification or a university course in the music industry or audio-visual studies may be helpful.

-Read on to explore the sound technician job description, requisite qualifications and skills, average salary, job prospects, and the steps to pursue this profession in Australia.
+Read on to explore the sound technician job description, required qualifications and skills, courses, degrees, average salary, job prospects, salary, and the steps to pursue this profession in Australia.